 Using an existing application or program and populating it with data does not meet the requirement.

-The applicant must upload two different documentation elements: independent verification of contribution and evidence of the final product.
+The applicant must upload three different documentation elements: independent verification of contribution and evidence of the final product, and a documentation element related to their focus area.